bernardleanse/exceedra_tennis/README.md

 refactored to a class

-now to handle validation

-no identical first and last name

-I could put full name as a column
+Testing by repeat submissions of the same postman data, I wrote a function to check if there is an entry with the same first name and last name, then added this to a validate function such as to add further validations down the line.
+I refactored a few times during this until happy with the implemntation while preserving functionality.